jianfeiZhao/CSA/Lab 0/README.md

 in C++ step by step.
 The simulator supports a subset of the MIPS instruction set and can model the execution of each instruction.

-What You Have to Do
+What You Have to Do:
 1. We have provided skeleton code in the file MIPS.cpp.
 Finish the code.
 2. We have provided a library of test cases containing sample “imem.txt” and “dmem.txt” files that allow you to test different functions in your MIPS simulator.
 The imem.txt and dmem.txt